crimx/value-enhancer/README.md

 In my opinion, the vision of MobX has to be implemented as language-level features, otherwise it will create all kinds of compatibility issues.
 Svelte, SolidJS and even Vue are heading towards the compiler direction now, looking forward to the next generation of MobX.

+In `value-enhancer` reactive Vals and plain JavaScript values are easy to distinguish since they have different types.
+The values of reactive Vals are still plain JavaScript values so it works fine with other libraries.
+It is small and does not have global variable issues.

 </details>

 <details>